mrspeaker/Omega500/README.md

 **In progress**

 NOTE: W.I.P!
 Currently adding some magic to screens to automate the `tick/render` cycle on objects.
-If you pass a freshly minted `tick/renderable` object to `screen.add` it will be magically ticked and rendered.
+If you pass a freshly minted `tick/renderable` object (a `body`) to `screen.add` it will be magically ticked and rendered.

-    this.add(new Ω.Entity({})); // Enitity will be ticked and renderd by magic.
+    this.add(new Ω.Entity({})); // Entity will be ticked and renderd by magic. this.add(new BadGuy(), "baddies"); // Entity added and rennderd with "baddies" group this.add(new BadGuy(), "baddies", 10); // If first "baddies" member, sets the zIndex for the group to 10

+An `entity` also has the `add` method - which will be added by the screen (see `Entity`).
+This is just testing at the moment: it reduces a lot of boilerplate and makes it really simple to get stuff on screen - but I'm still seeing if it's flexible enough.

 ## Entity
 [Ω/entities/Entity.js](https://github.com/mrspeaker/Omega500/blob/master/%CE%A9/entities/Entity.js)